selva-dt3/corporate-learning-hub-225522/lms_frontend/README.md

 - No secrets are hardcoded.
 - Tokens are read at runtime from Supabase session.
 - All API calls include the bearer token when available.
+- Logs mask keys: we only log boolean presence of env vars.

 ## Quick E2E sanity (manual)